 Emily Ratajkowski isn’t shy to female empowering roles.
-Between the Academy Award-nominated Gone Girl and her full frontal debut in Robin Thicke’s “Blurred Lines,” director Max Joseph should have seen her role in We Are Your Friends as an opportunity for the music industry to reconsider the way the role of women is defined.
+Between the Academy Award-nominated Gone Girl and her full frontal debut in Robin Thicke’s “Blurred Lines,” director Max Joseph should have seen her role in We Are Your Friends as an opportunity for the music industry to reconsider the way the roles of women are defined.

 Clearly, Max Joseph didn’t get the memo when he directed and wrote his coming-of-age tale We Are Your Friends, where Ratajkowski is only capable of being the assistant/girlfriend to a washed-up superstar DJ/producer.
 At one point her role is reduced to picking up groceries for the millionaire male.